 Any ownership transfer occurs after the settlement of the price of the item, which is under consideration.
 Often, the payment process becomes an obligation before the seller would execute the sale process.
-There could be an indirect sale process i.e. an interaction in which any individual who sells goods or services on behalf of the owner, is known as salesperson or salesman.
-For any sale transaction, buying and selling are two sides of the same coin i.e. both are inevitable in nature. here we will discuss the difference between Sales vs Marketing.
+There could be an indirect sale process, i.e. an interaction in which any individual who sells goods or services on behalf of the owner is known as a salesperson or salesman.
+For any sale transaction, buying and selling are two sides of the same coin, i.e. both are inevitable in nature. here we will discuss the difference between Sales vs Marketing.

-Below are the top 6 difference between Sales vs Marketing
+Below are the top 6 differences between Sales and Marketing.

 Key Differences between Sales vs Marketing

-Both Sales vs Marketing are popular choices in the market; let us discuss some of the major difference between Sales vs Marketing:
+Both Sales vs Marketing are popular choices in the market; let us discuss some of the major differences between Sales vs Marketing:

-- Sale process focuses on the selling part of the product i.e. a specific approach whereas marketing has an integrated approach, ranging from customer requirement gathering to providing the desired product.
+- The sale process focuses on the selling part of the product, i.e. a specific approach, whereas marketing has an integrated approach, ranging from customer requirement gathering to providing the desired product.

-- During a sale process, goods are exchanged for monetary considerations whereas marketing revolves around identifying the requirement of customer and then satisfying them.
+- During a sale process, goods are exchanged for monetary considerations, whereas marketing revolves around identifying the requirement of customers and then satisfying them.

-- Any sale would focus on the company or person needs, which is the priority whereas marketing strategy focuses on the requirement of the market, identifying the requirement of the end customer.
+- Any sale would focus on the company or person’s needs, which is the priority, whereas marketing strategy focuses on the requirement of the market, identifying the requirement of the end customer.

-- Any sale process consists of interpersonal interactions i.e. one-on-one interaction with a customer whereas marketing process involves one-to-many interactions, with a public group.
+- Any sale process consists of interpersonal interactions, i.e. one-on-one interaction with a customer, whereas the marketing process involves one-to-many interactions with a public group.